 Executive Functioning Skill Development Through Coaching

 At Wright Educational Consulting, we have experience working both institutionally and independently with students at the K-12 and college levels who fall behind academically.
 While causes vary, many students struggle due to a lack of management and/or organizational skills, attitudinal or behavioral issues, or a general inability to focus.
-Conditions such as Attention Deficit Hyperactivity Disorder (ADHD), Obsessive Compulsive Disorder (OCD), Asperger Syndrome (AS), or Autism Spectrum Disorder (ASD) may also be involved.
+Conditions such as Attention Deficit Hyperactivity Disorder (ADHD), Obsessive Compulsive Disorder (OCD), formerly Asperger Syndrome (AS), or Autism Spectrum Disorder (ASD) may also be involved.
 While some students may benefit from prescription medications, a majority of these conditions continue to manifest themselves without other interventions.

 In regards to your struggling student, it is important for you to ask yourself the following questions: